-- b.
-Noise - 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

-2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+- What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+Standard Traffic noise from 13th Street exists. - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.
-Vehicle and equipment noise will be present during construction and operation phases.

-Proposed measures to reduce or control noise impacts, if any: Construction operations for the proposed project will be limited to daylight hours.
-No measures are proposed after construction completion.
+Standard short term construction noise and standard long term Retail/Business Office noise.
+Construction is expected to occur from 6am to 6pm. - 3) Proposed measures to reduce or control noise impacts, if any: Noise from construction would only happen during the week days.